 - Story mapping.
 This is one of the essential responsibilities of the BA.
 The story-mapping process involves several decision-makers, including the product/project manager, stakeholders, UX designers, and development team members.
 However, BA ensures that a supposed user flow matches the approved business values.

 - Developing acceptance criteria.
 These are the criteria used to assess if a feature meets the needs of both stakeholders and end-users.
 A product manager and a BA share this duty.

 - Prioritizing backlog items.
 A BA can assist in determining which cluster of tasks is more essential or relevant from a business point of view.

 - Setting up preparation activities.
-The BA observes the whole pre-development phase to ensure that each sprint is scheduled in line with the agreed requirements and objectives.
+The BA monitors the pre-development phase to ensure that each sprint adheres to the agreed-upon requirements and objectives.

 - Tracking the development process.
-Although the BA does not work directly with developers, they attend daily Scrum and Standup sessions to ensure that all business needs are met.
+Although the BA does not work directly with developers, they attend daily Scrum and Standup sessions to ensure that they meet all business needs.

 - Collecting and analyzing customer feedback.
 There are still some improvements to be done.
 One of the BA’s tasks is identifying the final product’s strengths and weaknesses from a business standpoint.

 - Making the plan for the next backlog.
 The BA shapes the business issues to enhance, alter, complete, or delete based on customer feedback.

 Benefits of Business Analysis

 Reduce the cost of development.
 Although a business analyst isn’t directly responsible for a project’s finances, they may impact the cost by clearly outlining requirements and reducing rework.